kahun/awesome-sysadmin/README.md

 * [Consul](http://www.consul.io/) - Consul is a tool for service discovery, monitoring and configuration.
 * [Doozerd](https://github.com/ha/doozerd) - Doozer is a highly-available, completely consistent store for small amounts of extremely important data.
 * [ZooKeeper](http://zookeeper.apache.org/) - ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.

+## Service Mesh

+* [Istio](https://istio.io/) - Istio is used to describe the network of microservices to make an easier communication of then.

 ## Software Containers